AI aftermath scenarios: Libertarianism

 property rights.
 Because industrial productivity is no longer gated by scarce human labor, the value of land skyrockets compared to the price of goods; even remaining "Luddite" humans who owned or inherited land should be able to sell or lease a small piece of it to the more-productive robots in exchange for a perpetual annuity sufficient to easily indefinitely meet all of their basic financial needs.
 Such people can live as long as they choose to, and are free to engage in almost any activity they can conceive of, for pleasure or for self-actualization, without financial concern.
 Advanced technologies enable entirely new modes of thought and experience, thus adding to the palette of possible feelings.
 People in the future may even experience never-ending "gradients of bliss".

 Such decentralized scenarios may be unstable in the long run, as the greediest elements of the super intelligent classes would have both the means and the motive to usurp the property of the unenhanced classes.
 Even if the mechanisms for ensuring legal property rights are both unbreakable and loophole-free, there may still be an ever-present danger of humans and cyborgs being "tricked" by the cleverest of the superintelligent machines into unwittingly signing over their own property.
 Suffering may be widespread, as sentient beings without property may die, and no mechanism prevents a being from reproducing up until the limits of his own inheritable resources, resulting in a multitude of that being's descendants scrabbling out an existence of minimal sustenance.

+Communism

+Ray Kurzweil posits that the goals of communism will be realized by advanced technological developments in the 21st century, where the intersection of low manufacturing costs, material abundance, and open-source design philosophies in software and in hardware will enable the realization of the maxim "from each according to his ability, to each according to his needs".

+This technological path to communist ideals differs fundamentally from traditional Marxist approaches that emphasize class struggle and political revolution.
+Instead, Kurzweil's vision suggests that advanced AI and automation could eliminate scarcity naturally, making the means of production so abundant and accessible that traditional concepts of private ownership become irrelevant.

+In such scenarios, artificial general intelligence could manage resource distribution and production planning more efficiently than market mechanisms or centralized planning, potentially resolving the economic calculation problem that has historically challenged socialist economies.
+The combination of AI-driven automation, 3D printing, and open-source design could theoretically enable individuals to access goods and services without traditional monetary exchange.

+However, this technological approach to communist goals faces several challenges.
+The transition period could create new forms of inequality between those who control AI systems and those who do not.
+Additionally, questions remain about how to ensure equitable access to advanced technologies and prevent the concentration of AI capabilities among a small elite, which could lead to new forms of class division rather than the classless society envisioned by communist theory.